skyward-prompted/screenpipe/.github/ISSUE_TEMPLATE/question.md

 ---
 name: question
-about: ask a question about screenpipe
+about: ask a question about skyprompt
 title: "[question] "
 labels: question
 assignees: ''